 The key to what I am trying to identify here is the way that Greene contextualizes her comment when she says that if she “were black, then” she would see Confederate statues as a good thing.
 That remark surfaces Greene’s closed perspective (e.g., exclusively self-referential).
 Greene thus indicates that her perspective is based exclusively on her view without even making any effort to include other perspectives.
 Further, it reveals that her view has no imagination whatsoever.
 Obviously, Greene is simply unable to even imagine that anyone could possibly see things any differently than she does.
 This in spite of the fact that well over one hundred seventy-five million Americans have joined in a national chorus—many taking to the streets—expressing a perspective that is quite different than Greene’s on this.

 Not being able to see past one’s own nose.
 That’s an idiom that basically captures it.
-In this instance anyway, Greene exhibits a level-eighteen perspective, no inclusion of other’s views.
+In this instance anyway, Greene exhibits an eighteenth-level perspective [ELP], no inclusion of other’s views.

 The difficult news

 In Why We Are Polarized, Ezra Klein describes what political scientists call “sorting.”
 Sorting is the process by which persons/groups are deliberately sorted by issues & identities and then aligned along a particular political party axis.
 Since Reagan, then through Newt Gingrich, the Tea Party, and the Freedom Party (now perhaps worst of all through Trump), this sorting has been an intentional process.